 This tender, flavorful Vietnamese Caramelized Pork, made with lean pork tenderloin, is much healthier than the classic Asian take-out favorite.

-To be honest, I don’t go back and make many of my own recipes very often.
-It’s not because I don’t like them, it’s just that there are always scads of new recipes bubbling up in my brain that I have to try.
-Sadly, there isn’t enough time in the day to make the old favorites as well as creating new ones.
-But I’ve made this Vietnamese Caramelized Pork twice in last week and tweaked the recipe a bit to make it easier, more flavorful and to have fewer ingredients.
-We enjoyed it even more than the original recipe (posted three years ago).
-I thought you might too.
+To be honest, I don't go back and make many of my own recipes very often.
+It's not because I don't like them, it's just that there are always scads of new recipes bubbling up in my brain that I have to try.
+Sadly, there isn't enough time in the day to make the old favorites as well as creating new ones.
+But this Vietnamese Caramelized Pork is definitely an exception.
+I find myself craving it quite frequently!

 When I think of Vietnamese food, the words "fresh", "vibrant" and "flavorful" come to mind.
 With sweet, salty, spicy, crunchy, hot and cold components, it has multiple layers of deliciousness!